 - 4.1.1 All EIRENE mobiles are specified with a common level of basic services, facilities and features.
-This section of the specification gives details of these core requirements, while sections 5, 6 and 7 detail requirements specific to each of the radio types.
+This section of the specification gives details of these core requirements, whilst sections 5, 6, 7, 7A and 16 detail requirements specific to each of the radio types.
 (I) - 4.1.1i Where there are mandatory requirements for human-machine interface attributes that are not defined in this specification, the decision for the way of presentation is a national issue.
-In any case, these national solutions must not conflict with those of the CENELEC Standard, in particular for the actions required from the drivers of trains passing the borders.
-(I) - 4.1.2 Three distinct mobile radio types are required, based on the type of role they will perform and the environment in which they will operate, as follows: (I) - a) Cab radio for use by the driver of a train and/or by other on-train systems, eg ERTMS/ETCS; - b) General purpose radio for general use by railway personnel; - c) Operational radio for use by railway personnel involved in train operations such as shunting and trackside maintenance.
+In any case, these national solutions must not conflict with those of the CENELEC Technical Specifications, in particular for the actions required from the drivers of trains passing the borders.
+(I) - 4.1.2 Five distinct mobile radio types are required, based on the type of role they will perform and the environment in which they will operate, as follows: (I) - a) Cab radios for the transmission of voice and non-safety data for use by the driver of a train and/or by other on-train systems; - b) General purpose radios for general use by railway personnel; - c) Operational radios for use by railway personnel involved in operations such as trackside maintenance. - d) Shunting radio for use by railway personnel involved in train operations such as shunting. - e) ETCS data only radios for the transmission of train control data.

-Note: It is possible that the General purpose and Operational radios may have a number of variants to meet railway requirements (eg handheld and vehicle mounted).
+Note 1: It is possible that the General purpose, Operational and Shunting radios may have a number of variants to meet railway requirements (eg handheld and vehicle mounted).